 In the next Blog we will Explore the Unlawful Internet Gambling Enforcement Act (UIGEA) and Black Friday in poker.

-I was very fortunate to meet and talk with Chris Moneymaker at the Texas Card House earlier this year.
+I was very fortunate to meet and talk with Chris Moneymaker at the Texas Card House in 2019.
 He is a really great guy and a strong promoter of Texas No-Limit Hold'em!

 Now available on Amazon.com